 Qualifications: BA (Hons), MA, PGCE

-Gareth joined DLD College in August 2017 as Director of Studies before being promoted to Assistant Principal (Head of Lower School).
+Gareth joined DLD College London in August 2016 as Director of Studies before being promoted to Assistant Principal (Lower School).
 He joined us from Strode’s College where he was Head of the Creative Arts Faculty since 2009.

-Aside from his role as Assistant Principal, Gareth is the co-ordinator of the DLD Diploma which he successfully launched in 2017.
-Gareth also teaches Film and Media Studies at A-Level and GCSE.
-He is also an examiner and moderator for EDUQAS.
-Beyond the curriculum Gareth is involved in a number of CCA’s including Community Projects, Running Club and Duke of Edinburgh.
+Aside from his role as Assistant Principal, Gareth currently teaches Film and Business Studies at A Level.
+He has also taught Media A Level and Film Studies GCSE.
+Gareth is an examiner and moderator for EDUQAS.
+Beyond these academic commitments, Gareth is involved in a number of CCA’s including Community Projects, Run Club and the Duke of Edinburgh Award.